Cambridge Tree Project

 (Fagus sylvatica 'purpuria') Deer Resistant

-Long-lived tree of great distinction and beauty.
+As featured on Downton Abbey!
 Emerging leaves are dark red (see photo above) and turn purple over summer months.
-More tolerant of adverse soil conditions than American beech.
+More tolerant of adverse soil and site conditions than American beech.
 Our two purple beech trees in Cambridge average 16" of annual growth.
 Reaches 50-60 feet tall and 40 feet wide in the home landscape.
+The oldest purple beech on record reached an impressive 569 years.

 Birch, Yellow